dylanaraps/writing-a-tui-in-bash/README.md

 ### Setting the scroll area.

-This sequences allows you to limit the cursor's vertical position between two points.
-This comes in handy when you need to reserve portions of the screen for a top or bottom status-line.
+This sequence allow you to limit the terminal's vertical scrolling area between two points.
+This comes in handy when you need to reserve portions of the screen for a top or bottom status-line (*you don't want them to scroll*).

-This sequence also has the side-effect of moving the cursor to the top-left of the boundary.
+This sequence also has the side-effect of moving the cursor to the top-left of the boundaries.
 This means you can use it directly after a screen clear instead of `\e[H` (`\e[2J\e[0;10r`).

 See: